AmpersandJS/amp/contains/doc.md

-Determines whether an array contains an item.
+Determines whether the array of object contains an item.
 Returns `true` or `false`.
+Note that in the case of an object it checks the values not key names.